-This hook is only checking the recipe content prior to the recipe being exported and prior to downloading the sources.
-Basically the pre_export() function is checking the attributes of the conanfile object to see if there is an URL, a license and a description and warning the user with a message through the output.
+This hook checks the recipe content prior to it being exported and prior to downloading the sources.
+Basically the pre_export() function checks the attributes of the conanfile object to see if there is an URL, a license and a description and if missing, warns the user with a message through the output.
 This is done before the recipe is exported to the local cache.